theforger/theforger.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+Game Developer and Lead Developer of Diorama Digital.

-email: agus[at]python.web.id
+email: fabio[at]dioramadigital.com